 A confidence interval is an estimate of an interval in statistics that may contain a population parameter.
 The unknown population parameter is found through a sample parameter calculated from the sampled data.
 For example, the population mean μ is found using the sample mean x̅.

 The concept of the confidence interval is very important in statistics (hypothesis testing) since it is used as a measure of uncertainty.
-The concept was introduced by Polish mathematician and statistician Jerzy Neyman in 1937.
+The concept was introduced by Polish mathematician and statistician, Jerzy Neyman in 1937.

 Interpretation of Confidence Interval

-The proper interpretation of confidence interval is probably the most challenging aspect of this statistical concept.
+The proper interpretation of a confidence interval is probably the most challenging aspect of this statistical concept.
 One example of the most common interpretation of the concept is the following:

 In addition, we may interpret the confidence interval using the statement below:

 We are 95% confident that the interval between X [lower bound] and Y [upper bound] contains the true value of the population parameter.